volker-baecker/jupyter-workshop-mifobio-2018/README.md

 ## Import Images to OMERO with OMERO.Insight client

 You can follow these instructions on this [page](https://help.openmicroscopy.org/importing-data-5.html) to import image data onto the OMERO server.
 The goal is to import images located inside jupyter-workshop-mifobio-2018/exercises/images/PK-10B-pl1 and jupyter-workshop-mifobio-2018/exercises/images/PK-11B-pl1 directories.
+For this, you can create into omero web two projects name respectively PK-10B-pl1 and PK-11B-pl1.
 You can visualize an example as below onto the omero web.
 ![](capture_omero-web.png?raw=true)

 ## Run a jupyter container